-All adult and children’s classes are temporarily suspended until further notice.
-We will re-access the situation and inform all students of extended class dates in the coming weeks.
-All registered students in the Spring I session will receive credits for the remaining classes in the session.
+All in person adult and children’s classes are temporarily suspended until further notice.
+We are working on a fall schedule for possible in person as well as online.
+All registered students in the Spring I session will receive credits that can be used in the fall or for current online classes.
 If you have further questions or specifics on any credit amounts, please reach out to us at firstname.lastname@example.org.

 This studio class is perfect for new and returning students.
 Your child will be introduced to multiple media including watercolor and acrylic painting, pastels, and charcoal.
 Students are encouraged to choose their own subjects and work at their own pace in the relaxed environment.Learn More